raleel/mythras-srd/0007_Magic.md

 Instant, Ranged

 Extinguish immediately quenches flames and small fires of modest size and heat.
-It is useful for dousing candles, lanterns, torchestorches, or small cook fires, but it will not work on magical or larger, more ferocious conflagrations such as pyres, burning houses or dragon flames.
+It is useful for dousing candles, lanterns, torches, or small cook fires, but it will not work on magical or larger, more ferocious conflagrations such as pyres, burning houses or dragon flames.

 ### Find (X)